 Features not included with your plan are available in the marketplace, and while we appreciate the one-stop shop for, well, shopping, we’d like to have most of the features included out of the gate.

 Where HostGator shines is in the building department.
 You have two website builders at your disposal, although one of them is clearly superior.
 The first is HostGator’s in-house website builder, which (as you can read in our Gator review) isn’t all that impressive.
-The other, however, ranks near the top of our website builder reviews.

 You can also use Weebly to build your site.
 As you can see in our Weebly review, it’s a solid inclusion for any hosting package, fit with a no-nonsense interface, a wonderful selection of themes and solid third-party integrations.
 HostGator provides the “connect” package, which allows you to use the free version of Weebly with your own domain.